 Aren’t dental probes and X-rays enough to detect cavities?

-Whether due to the location or size of the cavity, dental probes may too bulky to detect certain cavities.
-In particular, cavities detection in pits and fissures is difficult because tooth surface often appears intact.
-The DiagnoDent’s laser provides pin-point accurate evaluation of the tooth’s actual condition, even where conventional techniques may be unable to detect the newly formed and tiny cavities.
+Whether due to the location or size of the cavity, dental probes may be too large to detect certain cavities.
+In particular, cavities detection in pits and fissures is difficult because the tooth surface often appears intact.
+The DiagnoDent’s laser provides pin-point accurate evaluation of the tooth’s actual condition.

 To book your appointment, please give us a call on (07) 3221 0677.
 Our friendly team is committed to providing you with high quality care.